Phellodendron (Huang Bai)

 Cortisol reduction in moderately stressed adults (Relora RCT)

-Talbott 2013 (PMID 23924268, J Int Soc Sports Nutr) RCT in 56 subjects (35 men, 21 women) screened for moderate stress.
-After 4 weeks of Relora supplementation, salivary cortisol exposure was significantly LOWER (-18%) in Relora group vs placebo (p<0.05).
-The strongest evidence-supported claim for Relora — meaningful effect size for non-pharmaceutical stress intervention.
+An RCT in 56 subjects screened for moderate stress found that after 4 weeks of Relora, salivary cortisol exposure was significantly lower (-18%) in the Relora group vs placebo (p<0.05).
+The strongest evidence-supported claim for Relora — a meaningful effect size for non-pharmaceutical stress intervention.

 Mood state improvement (POMS scores)

-Talbott 2013 same trial: Relora group showed significantly better Profile of Mood States (POMS) scores vs placebo: Overall Stress -11%, Tension -13%, Depression -20%, Anger -42%, Fatigue -31%, Confusion -27%, Global Mood +11%, Vigor +18%.
-Multi-dimensional mood improvement in moderately stressed but otherwise healthy adults — useful for everyday stress management context.
+The same trial: the Relora group showed significantly better Profile of Mood States (POMS) scores vs placebo: Overall Stress -11%, Tension -13%, Depression -20%, Anger -42%, Fatigue -31%, Confusion -27%, Global Mood +11%, Vigor +18%.
+Multi-dimensional mood improvement in moderately stressed but otherwise healthy adults — useful for everyday stress management.

-Kalman 2008 (PMID 18426577, Nutr J) pilot RCT in 40 premenopausal women given Relora 250 mg 3x daily vs placebo for 6 weeks.
-RESULT: Relora reduced TEMPORARY/TRANSITORY anxiety (Spielberger STATE) but NOT long-standing anxiety/depression (Spielberger TRAIT).
-MIXED outcomes: salivary cortisol/amylase, appetite, body morphology, sleep quality NOT significantly changed vs placebo.
+A pilot RCT in 40 premenopausal women given Relora 250 mg 3x daily vs placebo for 6 weeks found Relora reduced temporary/transitory anxiety (Spielberger state) but not long-standing anxiety/depression (Spielberger trait).
+Mixed outcomes: salivary cortisol/amylase, appetite, body morphology, and sleep quality were not significantly changed vs placebo.
 Important nuance — Relora may help acute/situational stress but not chronic anxiety disorders.

 Anti-inflammatory and antimicrobial effects (TCM traditional + mechanistic)